 From Il Mulino, exit the restaurant and go out through the doors to your right.
 Turn right and follow the path until you reach the second bridge over the water.
 From here, you’ll be able to see the Epcot fireworks (usually beginning around 9pm).
 If the wind is just right, you may be able to hear the accompanying music too.
 There were only a few other people watching the fireworks from here on the night of our visit.

 If you’re up for a bit of a walk for a closer vantage point, turn right when exiting the Swan and make another right at the entrance walkway to Disney’s BoardWalk Resort.
 Walk past ESPN Club and continue straight until you come to the bridge over the water.
 You can’t go wrong with either spot.

 STOP 6: Nightcap + Karaoke at Kimonos (Swan)

-A mix of regulars, sushi aficionados and semi-inebriated guests belting out karaoke tunes thanks to a shot of liquid courage (the lineup is nonstop) contribute to the convivial late-night vibe at Kimonos.
+A mix of regulars, sushi aficionados and semi-inebriated guests belting out karaoke tunes contribute to the convivial late-night vibe at Kimonos.

-This sushi-centric eatery is just right for ending the night with a nightcap like the smooth Raspberry and Sake Sangria.
-Pair it with some sushi and/or sashimi if you’re miraculously still hungry (let’s be honest, you just have the munchies at this point).
+This sushi-centric eatery is just right for ending the night with a nightcap.
+Pair your drinks with some sushi and/or sashimi if you’re miraculously still hungry (let’s be honest, you just have the munchies at this point).
 Try the hearty and flavorful Dragon Roll, one of the eatery’s signature sushi rolls stuffed with giant crispy shrimp and tuna.